bain-cs110/bain-cs110.github.io/pages/_assignments/tutorials/tutorial_1.md

     Tutorial Starter File <i class="fas fa-download"></i>
 </a>

-* Once you've moved it, open it up in IDLE
+* Once you've moved it, open it up in IDLE, by opening IDLE, clicking on the `File` menu, selecting `Open...`, and navigating to your downloaded file.
 * Modify the program so that your turtle draws a square.
 * Modify the program so that after drawing a square the turtle...
   * first changes its pen color to `"cyan"`